Shopify Theme Detector

 A store theme affects mobile layout, product discovery, filtering, editorial sections, and conversion patterns.
 A visible app stack can also reveal review tools, email capture, chat, localization, analytics, and consent systems used by a live Shopify brand.

-Use the report as a research shortcut, then compare the theme demo, app pages, and the live storefront before copying a design decision.
+Use the report as a research shortcut, then compare the theme demo, app pages, and the live storefront before copying a design decision from a Shopify theme detector result.

 FAQ